mtlynch/mtlynch.io/content/retrospectives/2021/03/index.md

 ### Goals for next month

 * Hire two part-time employees to begin taking over order fulfillment.
-  * My current fulfillment manager goes back to grad eschool in June.
+  * TinyPilot's current fulfillment manager goes back to grad eschool in June.
 * Attract five bloggers or YouTubers to a TinyPilot affiliate program.
 * Collect feedback from 10 customers about a potential rack-mounted version of TinyPilot.